ciao-lang/ciao_playground/examples/README.md

+As mentioned in the documentation, the playground allows:

+a) Developing notebooks (Active Logic Documents) that include runnable and editable Prolog code examples.

-As mentioned in the documentation, links to the playground can be included in any document (slides, manual, book, web site, article, spreadsheet, etc.) provided the tool used for editing allows including URLs.
-This includes google docs, Jupyter notebooks, and also Word, LaTeX, web site generators, etc., etc. This directory contains some examples of how to embed calls to the playground in documents.
+b) Including in slides, manuals, books, web sites, articles, spreadsheets, etc., links that load Prolog code into the playground.
+This only requires that the tool used for editing the document allows including URLs.
+This includes of course Word, LaTeX, google docs, Jupyter notebooks, web site generators, etc., etc.

+Examples of a) can be found in the examples directory of the lpdoc bundle.
+This directory contains some examples of b).